-***If this sounds like a great tour but you don't have enough time to do the entire ride check our Cycling the Alentejo tour which includes the first 8-days of this itinerary.***View Day-by-Day ItineraryHide Day-by-Day Itinerary
+***Sound like a great tour but you don't have enough time to do the entire ride?
+Check out Bike Across Portugal tour which includes the first 8-days of this itinerary.***View Day-by-Day ItineraryHide Day-by-Day Itinerary

 Day 1: Meet in Lisbon, Shuttle to Elvas

 Highlights: Elvas and its medieval walls

 After arriving in Lisbon, you'll take our mid-morning shuttle east to Elvas, a fortified city just a stone's through from the Spanish border.
 After a light lunch along the way, the tour leaders will fit bicycles, and lead a safety briefing, then it's off on a short loop ride around Elvas' impressive Roman Aqueduct, its well preserved 16th century walls, and its other fortifications.
 Tonight's hotel is built into the city's walls, and has a beautiful pool-a great spot to relax before or after your sumptuous welcome dinner.

 Distance: 20 km (12 miles).
 Meals: L, D